Toning Up for Your Boudoir Photo Shoot: A Complete Guide

 Final Thoughts

 This post is basically what I kept hearing over and over again from my clients with amazing bodies.
-Every single one of them would list off the same things when I’d ask them questions during their photo shoot.
+Every single one of them would list off the same things when I’d ask them questions during their photo shoot about fitness.
 Their answers inspired me to begin practicing the healthy lifestyle I’ve outlined above.
-This will have a bigger impact on your boudoir photos then anything else mentioned in my boudoir guide.
+This will have a bigger impact on your boudoir photos than anything else mentioned in my boudoir guide.

-Leaning out doesn’t mean starving yourself or obsessing over the scale.
-Instead, it’s about building muscle, burning fat, and giving your body the nutrients and rest it needs to thrive.
+Leaning out and toning up doesn’t mean starving yourself or obsessing over the scale.
+A better approach to reaching your body goals building muscle, good sleep, and giving your body the nutrients it needs to thrive.
+The visual results you want will happen all by themselves if you just focus on those three things.